 The plant was carved into the stone at the end of the 1960s and equipped with four turbines.
 It has the highest hydropower output in all of Norway with 3.9 billion kilowatt hours.
 Green electricity produced here now also flows into the German power grid.

-On a high plateau a few hundred meters above the Tonstad hydropower plant, a new substation has been constructed to facilitate transport of a formidable 1,400 megawatts – this can supply 3.6 million households – through the sea to Wilstermarsch in northern Germany.
+On a high plateau a few hundred meters above the Tonstad hydropower plant, a new substation has been constructed to facilitate transport of a formidable 1,400 megawatts – this can supply 3.6 million households – through the sea to northern Germany.
 It is part of one of Europe's most important electricity hubs.
-Hydropower from this region has already been sent to Denmark or the Netherlands in subsea cables for years, and also through the AC power grid between Norway and Sweden and connections throughout the Nordic countries.
-In spring 2021, the longest 1.400 megawatt power cable to date was completed: NordLink.
-From then on, hydropower from Tonstad and other Norwegian hydropower plants will be available for German consumers as flexible backup power when there is little wind power in Germany.
+Hydropower from this region has already been sent to England, Denmark or the Netherlands for years.
+In spring 2021, the biggest power cable to date was completed, too: NordLink.

 Read more under the gallery.

 It is not uncommon for Winter to come early or linger longer at the elevation of the Svartevatn dam while the valley below is green.

 A more sustainable energy mix

 “KfW's participation is a clear commitment to climate and environmental action - with the exchange of electricity from wind and hydropower made possible by the cable, we are creating security of supply and increasing the share of renewables in the electricity mix.